ongr-io/docs.ongr.io/src/elasticsearch-bundle/index.md

                 - 127.0.0.1:9200
 ```

-The configuration might be handy if you want to set an index alias name from `.env` parameters.
+The configuration might be handy if you want to set an index alias name or other parameter from `.env` or ENV.

 #### Step 3: Define your Elasticsearch types as `Document` objects